s-pace/docs-6/docs/developing-connectors/sdk/quick-Start.md

 You should only use a logo and provide categories which correspond to the app you are connecting to.
 In cases where we see otherwise, we may have to disable your listing until it is rectified.
 :::

 By sharing on the community, you'll also get your dedicated connector landing page which anyone can view.
 Users will be able to see more details about the current shared version of your connector, your connector's description as well as some details about you.
 Having a well thought out description and image for your account helps users build trust in your connector when they find it on the community.
+Don't forget to check out our best practices for listing your connector over [here](/developing-connectors/community/community-listing.html#best-practices-listing-a-community-connector).

 ## Exporting packages with custom connectors
 [Recipe lifecycle management](/recipe-development-lifecycle.md) is a tool used to export and import entire folders of recipes from a sandbox environment to a production environment in Workato.
 Often, recipes that you want to export from one account and import into another contain custom connectors that you have built or cloned.
 When exporting these recipes, Workato helps to export any custom connectors in the manifests as well.